Zenon of Kaunos: The Zenon Papyri

+You did right to send the chickpeas to Memphis.
+Farewell.

+Year 30, Loius 14, Mesore 14.

-The papyri also contain a list of goods exported from the Land of Israel, including grain, oil, asphalt from the Dead Sea region, and persimmons.
+The papyri also contain a list of goods exported from the Land of Palestine, including grain, oil, asphalt from the Dead Sea region, and persimmons.
 One letter details a shipment of slaves, eunuchs, and rare animals he sent to Egypt.
 The slaves were young boys and girls who were purchased and intended to serve in the homes of wealthy Egyptians.
 Five letters written by Zeno in February–March 258 BCE, after his return from the Levant to Egypt, deal with the capture and return of boys who had been bought as slaves in Idumea and had escaped.
 A letter from Philotas, one of Apollonius' agents, reports to Zeno about the escape of slaves from the port of Gaza.
 In several papyri, Zeno recounts the conduct of local rulers who dared to oppose the king's officials.
 Another letter is a report on two officials in his service, Dremilus and Dionysius, who turned to a sideline business of trafficking in women and selling them into prostitution.

+The papyri also include mention of the Nabataeans who are in this time described as being present in the areas of southern Syria (Hauran) and the Transjordan (Auranitis).